 But do you know what I see in that data?
 (And I'm really good at looking at statistics) - Not much that is significant -- mostly some noise - noise that is much higher than any trend.
 You could pick selected start and end points to show either cooling or warming.
 There is obviously no hokey-stick.
 Some indirect temperature trends track with solar output with a fairly good correlation.
 Will the new solar activity change solar output and cause more warming?
 What are you willing to bet on it?
 I wouldn't, as I am rather certain that we don't know.

 One more reason to take the above graph data seriously - it comes from real scientists who share their data and lean over backwards to show possible errors.
-This is what real science looks like.

 To claim as a "fact" something from a trend who's amplitude (and direction) can be changed by changing end points due to the noise involved not science; it is politics.